by Susan Flantzer © Unofficial Royalty 2019

 In 1914, Elsa met Prince Franz of Liechtenstein, the only brother of the Sovereign Prince of Liechtenstein, Johann II, at a gala for the Relief Fund for Soldiers.
 The couple wanted to marry in 1919 but Johann II refused to give his consent to the marriage.
 Elsa and Franz secretly married Elsa in 1919, and that same year, Pope Benedict XV received the couple at the Vatican.

 Johann II died on February 11, 1929, and as he was unmarried with no children, his brother succeeded to the throne as Franz I, Prince of Liechtenstein.
-Now that Franz was Sovereign Prince, he could officially marry Elsa.
+Now that Franz was the Sovereign Prince, he could officially marry Elsa.
 On July 22, 1929, Elsa became Princess of Liechtenstein when she married Franz at the parish church in the Lainz district of Vienna.
 Elsa and Franz had no children.

 Franz I’s great-nephew Franz Josef took on various official roles on behalf of his elderly great-uncle.
 On March 30, 1938, Franz I named Franz Josef regent.
 Although he cited old age as his reason for the regency, it is widely believed that it was because he had no desire to be ruling if Nazi Germany invaded Liechtenstein.
 Franz died on July 25, 1938, and was succeeded by his grandnephew, Franz Josef II.

 Following Franz’s death, Elsa lived for a short time in Semmering Pass, Austria until Austria was annexed to Nazi Germany.
 She then went into exile in Switzerland, where she lived in Vitznau on Lake Lucerne.
-During World War II, Elsa helped some of the Jewish applicants for residency in Liechtenstein.
+During World War II, Elsa helped Jewish applicants for residency in Liechtenstein.
 She also actively participated in fundraising for the Swiss Red Cross.
 She exchanged letters with Prince Franz Josef II until her death and was invited to his wedding to Countess Georgina Wilczek but declined the invitation.
 Elsa never visited Liechtenstein again.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.